shreya106/sentiment-analysis-on-IMDB-movie-reviews/README.md

-IMDB Sentiment Analysis using Machine Learning
+**IMDB Sentiment Analysis using Machine Learning**

-PROJECT OVERVIEW
+**PROJECT OVERVIEW**

 This project performs sentiment analysis on movie reviews from the IMDB dataset using Natural Language Processing (NLP) and machine learning models.
 The goal is to classify reviews as positive or negative by processing raw text and comparing the performance of multiple machine learning classifiers.

-The workflow includes:
+**The workflow includes:**

-Data exploration
+1. Data exploration

-Text preprocessing
+2. Text preprocessing

-Feature extraction using TF-IDF
+3. Feature extraction using TF-IDF

-Training multiple ML models
+4. Training multiple ML models

-Model evaluation and comparison
+5. Model evaluation and comparison

-Visualization of results
+6. Visualization of results

-DATASET
+**DATASET**

-Dataset used: IMDB Movie Reviews Dataset
+-Dataset used: IMDB Movie Reviews Dataset

-The dataset contains 50,000 labeled movie reviews.
+-The dataset contains 50,000 labeled movie reviews.

-Column	Description
+Column	Description:
-review	Text of the movie review sentiment	Label indicating sentiment (positive / negative)
+1. review	Text of the movie review

+2. sentiment	Label indicating sentiment (positive / negative)

 Example review snippet:

   This movie was absolutely amazing.
 The acting and storytelling were fantastic.

-⚙️ Project Workflow
+Project Workflow:-

-DATA EXPLORATION
+**DATA EXPLORATION**

  Initial dataset analysis includes:

-Checking dataset shape
+ 1. Checking dataset shape

-Inspecting columns
+ 2. Inspecting columns

-Viewing sample rows
+ 3. Viewing sample rows

-Identifying missing values
+ 4. Identifying missing values

-Calculating review length statistics
+ 5. Calculating review length statistics

 A new feature review_length was created to analyze review sizes.

-TEXT CLEANING
+**TEXT CLEANING**

 Raw reviews contain HTML tags, punctuation, and other noise.
 These were cleaned using regular expressions.

 Cleaning steps:

-Remove HTML tags
+ 1. Remove HTML tags

-Remove special characters
+ 2. Remove special characters

-Convert text to lowercase
+ 3. Convert text to lowercase

-Remove extra spaces
+ 4. Remove extra spaces

-Example:
+**Example:**

 Original: